Railk/T3S/README.md

 ##### Show Type: (sublime text 3 only)
 you can click on variable or a method and press <code>F1</code> to have detail about it (doc comments etc...)

+##### References files

+if you change a references file or make a change in a definition file and completion don't show up as it should, please use F5 to reload the project

 ##### Got to definition:
 you can click on variable or a method and press <code>F4</code> to go to the definition